Ron Sasso - Real Estate Professional

 new home or by inspiring people.

-I presented on stress management at the National Scleroderma Patient
+I have presented at the National Scleroderma Patient Education Conference on

-I am also a current board member of The Humane Society of the Black Hills and a
+I also had been a board member of The Humane Society of the Black Hills for

 Running is one of my favorite outlets.
 In my teen years I was consistently able to